 The remainder of the convenience stores in the country are smaller convenience stores which have accepted several franchise agreements allowing them to operate such stores.

 Advantages of setting up Convenience Stores in Indonesia

-Convenience stores are mainly preferred by most locals in Indonesia because of the fair prices of on their products.
+Convenience stores in Indonesia are mainly preferred by most locals because of the fair prices on their products.
 Unlike other stores, convenience stores offer sitting spaces for ready-to-eat meals.
 This is a concept which has led to the attraction of many customers who eat while using the Internet with the free Wi-Fi offered.
 These stores also stock groceries which customers might be seeking.

 Cost of Starting a Convenience Store in Indonesia